Staff Listing

 Backgroud

 I happily joined Wilfrid Laurier University in March 2024 as the program coordinator for Co-Curricular Learning Support on the Brantford campus.
-Previously I worked as a math instructor at Seneca College in Toronto, a facilitator of professional development workshops for secondary school math teachers in Michigan, and a math teacher at a middle school in California.
-I have a PhD in Educational Studies from the University of Michigan (2010) and BSc in Applied Mathematics, with a specialization in computing, from the University of California, Los Angeles (2004).
+In September 2024, I moved to the Waterloo campus as the program coordinator for Mathematics and Statistics Learning Support.
+Previously I have worked as a math instructor at Seneca College in Toronto, a facilitator of professional development workshops for high school math teachers in Michigan, and a math teacher at a middle school in California.
+I have a PhD in Educational Studies from the University of Michigan (2010) and a BSc in Applied Mathematics, with a specialization in computing, from the University of California, Los Angeles (2004).

 Publications